gerichilli/Computer-Science-Notebook/04 CS2203 Database 1/01 Databases and the Relational Data Model/Readme.md

 ### Domains

-- A set of atomic values (giá trị nguyên tử) that are all of the same type (attribute)
+- A set of atomic values = a pool of values (giá trị nguyên tử) that are all of the same type (attribute)
   - A value is the smallest unit of data in the relational model
   - Example: The domain for the `Producer` is the set of all possible car producer names (like BMW, Audi, VW...)